 Reason number three for considering alternatives is speed – not just a faster speed of building, which will save on your labour costs, but the speed at which your new house becomes properly habitable.

 Traditional brick and block houses are literally hand built – each block and brick laid individually.
 It can take up to six months to complete a build and, until the roof goes on, everything takes place in the open air.

-If it gets too cold to pour concrete or lay mortar, all work stops.
-If the weather’s wet, the block and brickwork can become saturated.
-Once completed, it can take a new house up to a year to dry out fully.
+If it gets too cold to pour concrete or lay mortar, work stops.
+If the weather’s wet, the block and brickwork, as well as exposed timbers, can become saturated.
+As a result, it can take a new house up to a year to dry out fully.

 In a timber frame, it’s timber studwork not concrete blocks that holds everything up.
-Even though the studs are comparatively slim, they are braced by sheets of plywood or OSB which gives them more than enough strength to hold up a house.
+Even though the studs are comparatively slim, they are braced by sheets of plywood or OSB which gives them more than enough strength to support a house.

 Timber frame is popular because it eliminates many of the drawbacks of brick and block.

 For a start, timber is inherently more thermally efficient than masonry.
 Not only that, because the frame is hollow, insulation can be fitted inside.
 It doesn’t have to be squeezed into the cavity.
 So the total depth of the wall can be kept down.

 Timber frame is also easier to make airtight than brick and block.
 To prevent moisture produced inside the house from reaching the timber and causing it to rot, a vapour barrier – usually taped sheets of polythene – is attached to the inside of the frame before it’s drylined with plasterboard.

 Even more importantly, time on site is reduced because most timber frames are built in a factory under controlled conditions.
 This allows the dimensions to be much more precise than with a traditional build and gives much greater control over costs and build quality.
 There’s much less chance of a subcontractor covering up a mistake because he’s in a hurry to get to his next job.